lmcclint/container-concepts-demo/README.md

 Demonstrates how a pod can stop receiving new traffic while finishing inflight requests, or simulates various timeout conditions.

-    * Listens for SIGTERM (typical in K8s/OpenShift on pod shutdown).
+    * Listens for SIGTERM (typical signal on pod shutdown).
     * Logs both signal number and description (SIGTERM, SIGINT, etc.).
     * Waits a configurable number of seconds before fully exiting (via SHUTDOWN_DELAY env variable).
         Set SHUTDOWN_DELAY to -1 to simulate a stuck container that never completes shutdown (K8s eventually kills it after terminationGracePeriodSeconds).